Rfam/rfam-docs/docs/source/rfam-cloud.rst

   scp username@rfam_ip_address/rfam_test/SEED:.
   scp username@rfam_ip_address/rfam_test/DESC:.

-`Email <https://rfam.readthedocs.io/en/latest/contact-us.html>`_ the files to the Rfam team for review. 🎉🎉🎉
+`Email <https://rfam.readthedocs.io/en/latest/contact-us.html>`_  or Slack the files to the Rfam team for review. 🎉🎉🎉

 ..
 DANGER::
   We encourage you to **always keep a local copy of the important data**!